-The Compensation Committee annually reviews and approves the compensation of O. Bruton Smith, Sonic's Chief Executive Officer.
-For the 2004 calendar year, Mr. Smith's annual base salary was not adjusted by the Compensation Committee, remaining the same amount as had been approved by the Compensation Committee in October 2002.
-The Committee's adjustment of Mr. Smith's base salary in October 2002 was based upon non-quantitative factors such as his position of responsibility and authority, years of service and a qualitative performance evaluation.
-Mr. Smith's annual salary is targeted to be competitive principally in relation to other automotive retailing companies (such as those included in the Peer Group Index in the performance graph elsewhere herein), although the Compensation Committee also considered the compensation of executives of some retailing companies not included in the Peer Group Index because the Compensation Committee considered those other companies to be in relatively comparable industries.
-Analysis of the competitiveness of the annual compensation paid to Mr. Smith was provided to the Compensation Committee in February 2004 by an independent consulting firm retained by the Compensation Committee that specializes in executive compensation.
+The Compensation Committee annually reviews and approves the compensation of Mr. Bruton Smith, Sonic's Chief Executive Officer.
+For the 2005 calendar year, Mr. Smith's annual base salary was increased by the Compensation Committee to \$1,100,000.
+The Compensation Committee's adjustment of Mr. Smith's base salary was based upon non-quantitative factors such as the current responsibilities of Mr. Smith, the compensation of similarly situated executive officers of comparable companies, the performance of Mr. Smith during the prior calendar year and adjustments made to the base salaries of certain of the executive officers during the prior calendar year.
+Mr. Smith's annual salary is targeted to be competitive principally in relation to other automotive retailing companies (such as those included in the Peer Group Index in the performance graph elsewhere herein).
+The Compensation Committee also considered the compensation of executives of some retailing companies not included in the Peer Group Index because the Compensation Committee considered those other companies to be in relatively comparable industries.
+Analysis of the competitiveness of the annual compensation paid to Mr. Smith was provided to the Compensation Committee during 2005 by an independent consulting firm retained by the Compensation Committee that specializes in executive compensation.

 The Compensation Committee considers annual stock option and/or restricted share awards to Mr. Smith based upon a subjective evaluation of his performance as Chief Executive Officer.
-The Compensation Committee's evaluation is based upon a number of non-quantitative factors, including his responsibility for and contribution to Sonic's operating results (in relation to Sonic's other recipients of equity awards), his expected future contributions and the number of stock options currently held by Mr. Smith individually and by all executive officers in the aggregate.
-During the 2004 calendar year, the Compensation Committee awarded Mr. Smith a grant of options to purchase 100,000 shares of Sonic's Class A Common Stock under the Stock Option Plan.
-For additional details concerning the stock options granted to and held by Mr. Smith during 2004, see "-Option Grants in 2004" and "-Fiscal Year-End Option Values."
+The Compensation Committee's evaluation is based upon a number of non-quantitative factors, including his responsibility for and contribution to Sonic's operating results (in relation to other recipients of Sonic equity awards), and his expected future contributions.
+During the 2005 calendar year, the Compensation Committee awarded Mr. Smith options to purchase 100,000 shares of Sonic's Class A Common Stock under the Stock Option Plan.
+For additional details concerning the stock options granted to and held by Mr. Smith during the 2005 calendar year, see "-Option Grants in 2005" and "-Fiscal Year-End Option Values."

-With respect to Mr. Smith's annual cash bonus for 2004, the Compensation Committee determined that Mr. Smith would again participate in the Incentive Plan for the 2004 calendar year and would have his annual cash bonus determined based upon attainment of objective, performance-based goals established by the Committee pursuant to the terms of the Incentive Plan.
-The Committee established three categories of performance objectives to be measured for Mr. Smith: earnings per share, new vehicle market share gain for Sonic's dealerships in specified major brands, and customer satisfaction performance for Sonic's dealerships in specified major brands.
-The Committee also established targeted award amounts for Mr. Smith for specified levels of achievement within each of the three performance categories, subject to a reduction in the event the Committee determined that subjective or other factors warranted a reduction.
-Based on Sonic's performance against pre-determined, objective, performance-based targets, the Compensation Committee certified that the top target for the customer satisfaction performance goal had been achieved, but the other performance-based targets had not been met.
-As a result, the Committee authorized a cash bonus at the maximum level for the customer satisfaction performance portion of the potential cash bonus for 2004 under Sonic's Incentive Plan in the amount of \$295,313 for Mr. Smith.
-In addition, the Committee determined that certain one-time charges to the Company's earnings in 2004 prevented Sonic from achieving the minimum earnings per share target established for a portion of Mr. Smith's potential cash bonus.
-As a result of this determination, the Committee awarded a discretionary cash bonus to Mr. Smith in the amount of \$459,375.
-This payment was based on the pre-determined minimum bonus amount that Mr. Smith would have received if the specific pre-determined 2004 performance target established for him by the Compensation Committee had been achieved.
-The Compensation Committee further dete
+With respect to Mr. Smith's annual cash bonus for 2005, the Compensation Committee determined that Mr. Smith would again participate in the Incentive Plan for the 2005 calendar year and would have his annual cash bonus determined based upon attainment of objective, performance-based goals established by the Compensation Committee pursuant to the terms of the Incentive Plan.
+In March 2005, the Compensation Committee established two categories of performance goals for Mr. Smith: defined earnings per share levels and customer satisfaction performance for Sonic's dealerships in specified major brands.
+The Compensation Committee then established bonus award amounts for Mr. Smith for specified levels of achievement of the performance goals, subject to reduction in the event the Compensation Committee determined that subjective or other factors warranted a reduction.
+Based on Sonic's performance against the performance-based goals, the Compensation Committee certified that the objective, performance-based criteria had been met.
+As a result, the Compensation Committee authorized an award for Mr. Smith under the Incentive Plan for the specified levels of achievement within those performance categories in the amount of \$619,667.
+The Compensation Committee also awarded a discretionary cash bonus to Mr. Smith in the amount of \$234,667.
+The Compensation Committee approved payment of these awards in February 2006.